 On a related note, did you know that the modern drinking straw was patented by Marvin C. Stone back in 1888?
 That’s right, it was made of paper and improved upon the rye grass straw.
 The idea came about one day when Stone was drinking a mint julep on a hot summer day in Washington D.C. and discovered that the taste of rye was giving his drink an unpleasant grassy taste.
 So, he wound paper around a pencil to make a thin tube, slide the writing utensil out and then applied glue between the strips.

-- More In-Sync Audio Visual Response for Mobile Gaming: Provides a more immersive wireless experience for videos and games via a 60ms input latency
+- More synchronized audio visual response for mobile gaming: Provides a more immersive wireless experience for videos and games via a 60ms input latency

 - Secure In-Ear Fit: Comes with silicone tips for comfort and added grip